evgenyneu/asp3231_project/README.md

 ## Running the code

-Follow this steps to run the project code:
+Follow these steps to run the project code:

 1. Reduce Bias and Dark frames: [code/010_bias_and_dark](code/010_bias_and_dark)